Forex Trading in Turkey and CMBT Forex Brokers

 What is CMBT?

-The CMBT is not one of the more recognized authorities, but it is nevertheless pathing the way for better protection for Turkish Forex traders.
-CMBT stands for the Capital Market Board of Turkey and is the regulatory authority which has been tasked with overseeing the financial markets in Turkey.
-It manages and monitors all financial markets operators, supervises stock market participants and protects consumers and their rights.
+The CMBT is not one of the more recognised authorities, but it is nevertheless paving the way for better protection for Turkish Forex traders.
+CMBT stands for the Capital Market Board of Turkey, and is the regulatory authority that has been tasked with overseeing the financial markets in Turkey.
+It manages and monitors all financial markets operators, supervises stock market participants, and protects consumers and their rights.

-The CMBT has been around for a number of years and was actually created in 1982, following the passing of Capital Markets Law in 1981.
-In the beginning, its role was limited but additional laws and decrees were passed and these helped to increase its functions.
-The most important one of these laws for anyone considering Forex trading is Law No. 4487, passed in 1999.
-This particular law expanded the scope of the CMBT as well as its duties and allowed for more flexibility, the use of information technology, stock dematerialisation, and increased protection for investors.
+The CMBT has been around for a number of years and was actually created in 1982, following the passing of the Capital Markets Law in 1981.
+In the beginning its role was limited, but additional laws and decrees were ,and these helped to increase its functions.
+The most important of these laws for anyone considering Forex trading is Law No. 4487, passed in 1999.
+This particular law expanded the scope of the CMBT as well as its duties, and allowed for more flexibility, the use of information technology, stock dematerialisation, and increased protection for investors.

 For many years Turkish traders were left with very little choice, other than to choose an unregulated broker but the number of CMBT regulated Forex brokers in Turkey is steadily increasing.
-There is now a much more formal market framework and traders are, therefore, given much greater protection.
-Gone are the days of unlicensed brokers taking money and offering very little in return which can only be viewed as an improvement.
-Traders are quickly able to confirm whether a broker is licensed by visiting the CMBT website
+There is now a much more formal market framework, and traders are therefore given much greater protection.
+Gone are the days of unlicensed brokers taking money and offering very little in return, and this can only be viewed as an improvement.
+Traders are quickly able to confirm whether a broker is licensed by visiting the CMBT website.

 The general improvements in the country’s financial regulation are causing a number of larger brokerage firms to consider setting up operations in the country, although the economic and political situation in the country is leading them to be very cautious.
 Certainly, before the change in regulations, there was very little interest from overseas firms.
 Things are now looking up for Forex brokers in Turkey who wish to be licensed and regulated, and this is a positive step for Forex traders.